-- A frontal airbag for the driver. - A frontal airbag for the right front passenger. - A seat-mounted side impact airbag for the driver. - A seat-mounted side impact airbag for the right front passenger.
+- A frontal airbag for the driver. - A frontal airbag for the front outboard passenger. - A seat-mounted side impact airbag for the driver. - A seat-mounted side impact airbag for the front outboard passenger.

-All of the airbags in the vehicle will have the word AIRBAG embossed in the trim or on an attached label near the deployment opening.
+All vehicle airbags have the word AIRBAG on the trim or on a label near the deployment opening.

-For frontal airbags, the word AIRBAG will appear on the middle part of the steering wheel for the driver and on the instrument panel for the right front passenger.
+For frontal airbags, the word AIRBAG is on the center of the steering wheel for the driver and on the instrument panel for the front outboard passenger.

-With seat-mounted side impact airbags, the word AIRBAG will appear on the side of the seatback closest to the door.
+For seat-mounted side impact airbags, the word AIRBAG is on the side of the seatback closest to the door.

 Airbags are designed to supplement the protection provided by safety belts.
 Even though today's airbags are also designed to help reduce the risk of injury from the force of an inflating bag, all airbags must inflate very quickly to do their job.
 Here are the most important things to know about the airbag system:

-You can be severely injured or killed in a crash if you are not wearing your safety belt - even if you have airbags.
-Airbags are designed to work with safety belts, but do not replace them.
-Also, airbags are not designed to deploy in every crash.
-In some crashes safety belts are your only restraint.
-See When Should an Airbag Inflate? on page 3-26.
+You can be severely injured or killed in a crash if you are not wearing your safety belt, even with airbags.
+Airbags are designed to work with safety belts, not replace them.
+Also, airbags are not designed to inflate in every crash.
+In some crashes safety belts are the only restraint.
+See When Should an Airbag Inflate? on page 3-18.

-Wearing your safety belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
+Wearing your safety belt during a crash helps reduce the chance of hitting things inside the vehicle or being ejected from it.
 Airbags are "supplemental restraints" to the safety belts.
-Everyone in your vehicle should wear a safety belt properly - whether or not there is an airbag for that person.
+Everyone in the vehicle should wear a safety belt properly, whether or not there is an airbag for that person.

-Airbags inflate with great force, faster than the blink of an eye.
-Anyone who is up against, or very close to, any airbag when it inflates can be seriously injured or killed.
-Do not sit unnecessarily (Continued) WARNING (Continued)

-close to the airbag, as you would be if you were sitting on the edge of your seat or leaning forward.
+Because airbags inflate with great force and faster than the blink of an eve. anvone who is up against, or very close to, any airbag when it inflates can be seriously injured or killed.
+Do not sit unnecessarily close to any airbag, as you would be if sitting on the edge of the seat or leaning forward.
 Safety belts help keep you in position before and during a crash.
-Always wear your safety belt, even with airbags.
+Always wear the safety belt, even with airbags.
 The driver should sit as far back as possible while still maintaining control of the vehicle.